 We know that $\mathsf{ZF}$ proves $\mathsf{ZF^{fin}}$ has a natural model, namely, the set of all hereditarily finite sets.
-We may ask a similar result holds in $\mathsf{CZF}$.
-We will see the following theorem holds in Section \ref{Section:Model}: \begin{theorem*} $\mathsf{CZF}$ proves the set of hereditarily finite sets $\HF$ exists and satisfies $\mathsf{CZF^{fin}}$.
+We may ask whether a similar result holds $\mathsf{CZF}$.
+We will see the following theorem holds in \autoref{Section:Model}: \begin{theorem*} $\mathsf{CZF}$ proves the set of hereditarily finite sets $\HF$ exists and satisfies $\mathsf{CZF^{fin}}$.
 However, $\HF$ need not be a model of $\mathsf{IZF^{fin}}$. \end{theorem*}

-We develop facts that are necessary backgrounds in Section \ref{Section:Interpretation} to \ref{Section:ordinalT}: we will define theories and interpretation between theories in Section \ref{Section:Interpretation} and Heyting arithmetic in Section \ref{Section:Heyting} respectively.
-We will define and discuss $\mathsf{ACST}$ and finitary constructive set theories in Section \ref{Section:SetTheory}.
+We develop facts that are necessary backgrounds in \autoref{Section:Interpretation} to \ref{Section:ordinalT}: we will define theories and interpretation between theories in \autoref{Section:Interpretation} and Heyting arithmetic in \autoref{Section:Heyting} respectively.
+We will define and discuss $\mathsf{ACST}$ and finitary constructive set theories in \autoref{Section:SetTheory}.
 We will also provide a streamlined version $\mathbb{T}$ of $\mathsf{CZF^{fin}}$ for further technical convenience.
-In Section \ref{Section:Complexity}, we define a subtheories of Heyting arithmetic and set theory based on a modification of Fleischmann's hierarchy of formulas \cite{Fleischmann2010}.
-Section \ref{Section:interpretation} and \ref{Section:inverse} explain the interpretation \`a la Kaye and Wong is also a bi-interpretation between $\mathsf{HA}$ and $\mathsf{CZF^{fin}}$.
-It turns out in Section \ref{Section:subtheory} that the interpretation can also interpret subtheories of $\mathsf{HA}$ and $\mathsf{CZF^{fin}}$ defined in Section \ref{Section:Complexity}.
-In Section \ref{Section:Model}, we will define and examine properties of the set of all hereditarily finite sets $\HF$ over $\mathsf{CZF}$.
+In \autoref{Section:Complexity}, we define subtheories of Heyting arithmetic and set theory based on a modification of Fleischmann's hierarchy of formulas \cite{Fleischmann2010}. \autoref{Section:interpretation} and \ref{Section:inverse} explain the interpretation \`a la Kaye and Wong is also a bi-interpretation between $\mathsf{HA}$ and $\mathsf{CZF^{fin}}$.
+It turns out in \autoref{Section:subtheory} that the interpretation can also interpret subtheories of $\mathsf{HA}$ and $\mathsf{CZF^{fin}}$ defined in \autoref{Section:Complexity}.
+In \autoref{Section:Model}, we will define and examine properties of the set of all hereditarily finite sets $\HF$ over $\mathsf{CZF}$.